 *Total cost may vary based on any other fees charged by the lender at the time of repayment

 Why don't these lenders require a credit check?

 Various lenders specialise in bad credit loans and lenders that do not require a credit check are part of this group.
-The lender offsets the risk of lending to those with bad credit by charging higher rates and fees.
-While these loans are more expensive, it's important to keep in mind the lenders still have to set their fees by ASIC's requirements.
+These lenders will make their own decision on whether you will be able to pay back a loan based on factors like your income rather than using an external credit check.
+This is risky for the lender and this risk can be result in higher rates and fees.
+While these loans can be more expensive, all lenders still have to set their fees in line with ASIC's requirements.

 The different types of no credit check personal loans